Ashish-17CSE/Sentiment_Analysis/README.md

 * (ML) Apply Supervised Algorithm for classification
 -     Train your model with a bag of words or Lexicons, and test it on the analyzing statement
 -     More the accuracy score better will be the classification.

+* Step 5.
+Calculation :- Since thr polarity is greater than "0" so the give statement is Positive.